Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: Introduction

 \section{Introduction}

-Harmonic superspace is the most efficient method to deal with theories exhibiting the manifest extended $\mathcal{N}=2$ supersymmetry \cite{Galperin:1984av, 18}.
+Harmonic superspace (HSS) is the most efficient method to deal with theories exhibiting the manifest extended $\mathcal{N}=2$ supersymmetry \cite{Galperin:1984av, 18}.
 In particular, $\mathcal{N}=2$ superconformal group admits a geometric realization on the harmonic superspace coordinates \cite{18, Galperin:1985zv}, which was successfully used in a number of works (e.g., \cite{Eden:2000qp, Ivanov:2005qf}).
-In a recent paper \cite{Buchbinder:2024pjm}, based on our previous results on the harmonic formulation of $\mathcal{N}=2$ higher-spin theories \cite{Buchbinder:2021ite, Buchbinder:2022kzl, Buchbinder:2022vra} (see \cite{Buchbinder:2025ceg} for a short review), we proposed the harmonic description of $\mathcal{N}=2$ higher-spin superconformal multiplets.
+In a recent paper \cite{Buchbinder:2024pjm}, based on our previous results on the harmonic formulation of $\mathcal{N}=2$ higher-spin theories \cite{Buchbinder:2021ite, Buchbinder:2022kzl, Buchbinder:2022vra} (see \cite{Buchbinder:2025ceg} for a short review), we proposed the harmonic description of $\mathcal{N}=2$ higher-spin superconformal multiplets\footnote{The superfield formulation of $\mathcal{N}=2$ superconformal higher-spin multiplets was first elaborated in \cite{Kuzenko:2021pqm, Hutchings:2023iza}.
+The corresponding superfield prepotentials can be derived from the harmonic analytic prepotentials by imposing a specific harmonic-independent gauge.
+For this reason, it seems preferable to operate at once in terms of harmonic superspace. }.
 These multiplets are the natural higher-spin generalization of the $\mathcal{N}=2$ conformal supergravity Weyl multiplet \cite{Galperin:1987ek} and can be used to construct a number of $\mathcal{N}=2$ higher-spin theories\footnote{The gauge $\mathcal{N}=2$ multiplets with the highest half-integer spin have different structure and origin in harmonic superspace, as was shown for the $\mathcal{N}=2$ superconformal gravitino multiplet \cite{Ivanov:2024bsb}.}.
-In particular, generalizing the method of superconformal compensators \cite{Galperin:1987ek, Galperin:1987em, 18, Ivanov:2022vwc}, one can construct various non-conformal theories on flat or AdS backgrounds.
+In particular, generalizing the method of superconformal compensators \cite{Galperin:1987ek, Galperin:1987em, 18, Ivanov:2022vwc, Sokatchev:1988aa}, one can construct various non-conformal theories on flat or AdS backgrounds.
 Moreover, taking an infinite tower of such multiplets one can construct a fully consistent interacting theory of the hypermultiplet and, using it, formally define a consistent $\mathcal{N}=2$ higher-spin conformal supergravity as the logarithmically divergent part of the hypermultiplet effective action \cite{Buchbinder:2024pjm, Buchbinder:2025ceg, Kuzenko:2024vms}.